 - More than 80% of Breakthrough Miami alumni with the opportunity to persist to the second year of college are doing so, as compared with 70% of college students nationwide, and 52% of Pell Grant recipients.

-- Our six-year graduation rate at 60% (only two classes in this analysis to date) is on par with national averages for all students, regardless of socio-economic background.
-Early data for subsequent cohorts appears on track to surpass this benchmark.
+- Our six-year graduation rate at 68% is on par with national averages for all students, regardless of socio-economic background.

 Breakthrough Miami continues to gain local and national recognition as an unparalleled program with evidence-based models proven to support low-income, minority students traditionally at risk for high school and college completion.